choria-io/website/blog/content/post/2019/09/18/external_agents.md

 MCollective has for a long time been extendible using purely Ruby means.
 This was fine in an earlier age where it seemed Ruby was going to rule the ops space but turned out that isn't how things ended up, and even then there were lots of real interest in extending it using Python for example.

-In the last 2 weeks this conversation came up again and in many respects the situation was worse now since the new Choria Server being written in Go is not extendible by external plugins, we supported the old Ruby ones but that was it.
+In the last 2 weeks this conversation came up again and in many respects the situation was worse now since the new Choria Server, being written in Go, is not extendible by external plugins, we supported the old Ruby agents but that was it.
 We had plans to support [Tengo](https://github.com/d5/tengo) and [Yaegi](https://blog.containo.us/announcing-yaegi) as ways to add agents to Choria but neither of those got past POC.

 There were major hurdles to actually doing this in the new Go system: